geeksterin/Feb22-DSA-Fundamentals/02.Time and Space Complexity/Readme.md

 ## 					Time and Space Complexity Analysis
 -------------------------------------------------------------------------------------------------
  1. Why Time and Space Analysis is required:
-	- So that we can rank different algorithms for same given problem.
+	- So that we can rank different algorithms solving the same problem.
+	- The very useful metric used to compare multiple algorithms are:
+		- "Time" : Execution Time.
-	- The very famous metric used to compare multiple algorithms is "Time" taken for execution and "Space" (memory consumption/ memory footrpint) taken by the program.
+		- "Space": (memory consumption/ memory footrpint) taken by the program.

  2. What does CASE mean in Asymptotic Anaylsis: